arianjinx/kepencet-traveloka/README.md

 ## Getting Started

+1. Update the `<< INPUT YOUR BEARER TOKEN HERE >>` inside `/kepencet_traveloka.json`
+2. Copy the workflow 👉 `/kepencet_traveloka.json`
+3. Navigate to your n8n editor
+4. Click anywhere in the n8n window
+5. Paste the code (ctrl + v or cmd + v)

-First, run the development server:
+And then, run the development server:

 ```bash
 npm run dev